Bookies Bank V2 Staking Plan

 Bookies Bank V2 Example Screenshot

-• Phantom Bets: Users can add ‘phantom’ bets at the start of a new series to increase the target.
+There is also a feature known as Phantom Bets where users can add ‘phantom’ bets at the start of a new series to increase the target.
 These are considered losing bets and are incorporated at the beginning of the series to adjust the recovery target accordingly.

 Bookies Bank V2 Example Settings